tjmblake/tjmblake.github.io/index.md

 - PHP
 - Lua

-I'm interested in learning more about DDD, event-driven architecture and NeoVim.

 ## Why a blog?

-This blog is not written to be read.
-I am using it to reinforce the concepts I am learning.
+I am using this blog to reinforce the concepts I am learning.